Year 6

 Reading Plus

-Reading Plus has a variety of texts for the children to choose from and their progress can be monitored by us.
+Reading Plus has a variety of texts for the children to choose from and their progress can be monitored by school staff.
 This is an amazing benefit, as it means that we can see if the children are reading regularly and offer support where needed.
 The texts and comprehension questions are tailored for each child, making this accessible for everyone!

 Reading Plus can be accessed on: https://student.readingplus.com/seereader/api/sec/login#